-where Q is the heat input per unit length (J/mm), α is the heat input efficiency, μ is the friction coefficient, P is the pressure (N), N is the tool rotation speed (rpm), R is the radius of the shoulder (mm), and V is the welding speed (mm/min).
+where Q is the heat input per unit length (J/mm), $\alpha$ is the heat input efficiency, $\mu$ is the friction coefficient, P is the pressure (N), N is the tool rotation speed (rpm), R is the radius of the shoulder (mm), and V is the welding speed (mm/min).

-An increase in the welding speed affected lesser the tensile strength of the specimen up to a certain speed.
-However, further increase in the welding speed beyond that resulted in a decrease in the tensile strength of the weld.
+An increase in the welding speed resulted in an increase in the tensile strength of the weld.
+The tensile strength reaches a maximum value, but a further increase in the welding speed beyond that resulted in a decrease of the tensile strength of the weld.
 At the lowest welding speed (20 mm/min), as well as the highest welding speed (200 mm/min), lower tensile strengths were observed.
 The lowest welding speed generated high heat input and encouraged metallurgical transformations of the weld zone leading to a lower tensile strength.
-The highest welding speed discouraged clustering effect of strengthening precipitates, plastic flow of materials (Flores et al., 1998; Murr et al., 1998; Sato, 2003; Su et al., 2003; Srivatsan et al., 2007) and localization of strain (Srivatsan et al., 2007) due to insufficient frictional heat generated (Colligan et al., 2003; Shanmuga et al., 2010).
+The highest welding speed discouraged clustering effect of strengthening precipitates, plastic flow of materials (Flores et al., 1998, Murr et al., 1998, Sato, 2003, Su et al., 2003, Srivatsan et al., 2007), and localization of strain (Srivatsan et al., 2003; Shanmuga et al., 2010).